hbowie/softdevbigideas/ideas/Configuration Management.md

 5. Maintain records that always allow you to trace back from any given change in the source code to the original request that provided the rationale for the change.

-6. Always maintain some <a href="https://en.wikipedia.org/wiki/Separation_of_duties" target="ref">separation of duties</a> (SoD) between the developers and the folks responsible for implementing a release to production.
+6. Always maintain some <a href="https://en.wikipedia.org/wiki/Separation_of_duties" class="reflink" target="ref">separation of duties</a> (SoD) between the developers and the folks responsible for implementing a release to production.

 ----